-The original City of Fargo RZ Development Plan was approved in December of 1999 and was recently updated in December 2015.
+The original City of Fargo RZ Development Plan was approved in December of 1999 and was updated in 2014 and 2019.
 RZ property tax and income tax exemption benefits are only available to eligible properties that are located within the defined boundary: Renaissance Zone Boundary Map.
 The boundaries have changed since the inception of the RZ and currently the State allows for a maximum of 49 Blocks to be included in the RZ.
-Prior to submitting an application, property owners, business owners, developers or investors interested in pursuing a Renaissance Zone project should review the RZ Boundary Map, ND RZ Program Guidelines and the City of Fargo 2015 RZ Development Plan.
+Prior to submitting an application, property owners, business owners, developers or investors interested in pursuing a Renaissance Zone project should review the RZ Boundary Map, ND RZ Program Guidelines and the City of Fargo RZ Development Plan

 Since inception of the program in 1999, the City of Fargo has approved over 200 RZ projects, which include a combination of new construction, rehabilitation, tenant leases and residential purchases (condominiums) projects.